Journal of the History of Sexuality

-References to all works (that is, titles of books, articles, and journals) in languages other than English should capitalize the first word of the title and subtitle, but otherwise use the capitalization rules for that language; title and subtitle should be separated by a colon, as in English citations, regardless of the conventions of that language:
+References to all works (that is, titles of books, articles, and journals) in languages other than English should remain in the original language.
+Capitalize the first word of the title and subtitle, but otherwise use the capitalization rules for that language.
+Title and subtitle should be separated by a colon, as in English citations, regardless of the conventions of the language of the title:

 University of Texas Press Copy Editing policies: If accepted for publication, the essay will be edited, copyedited, and typeset according to the determinations of the editor and the press.
 Submitting authors should recognize that they will likely be asked to make revisions to content, wording, and format so as to conform to the conventions of the JHS and the University of Texas Press and to ensure comprehensibility for our diverse readership.
 Submitting an essay for possible publication in the JHS therefore implies an author’s willingness to cooperate in adhering to these conventions.
 We will expect you to answer questions and accept any changes within a timely fashion.

 Use of Images: Contributors who wish to use images to accompany their articles in print must make a good-faith effort to obtain permission to reprint those images from the holders of any copyright for them, and any cost to such permissions must be borne by the contributor.
 Such permissions are not necessary for the review process, but they will be required before the article is published.
 Further information can be found at https://utpress.utexas.edu/current-authors/.